Report requirements

 S4 Do not use sentence fragments.

-S6 Only indent the first line of each paragraph.
+S6 Indent the first line (but no other line) of each paragraph.

-S7 Block equations are part of the text and are subject to the same rules for grammar and punctuation as everything else.
+S7 Block equations must be a part of the sentence and are subject to the same rules for grammar and punctuation as everything else.
+When presented alone, a block equation would be a sentence fragment.

 S9 Capitalization must be correct (e.g., do not capitalize words unnecessarily, always capitalize the first word of a sentence, etc.).